-The following management discussion and analysis (MD&A) is management's assessment of the results and financial condition of Jade Leader Corp., ("Jade Leader" or "the Company"), for the year ended September 30, 2023.
-The information included in this MD&A, with an effective date of December 15, 2023, should be read in conjunction with the consolidated financial statements as at and for the year ended September 30, 2023, and related notes thereto.
+The following management discussion and analysis (MD&A) is management's assessment of the results and financial condition of Jade Leader Corp., ("Jade Leader" or "the Company"), for the three months ended December 31, 2023.
+The information included in this MD&A, with an effective date of January 31, 2024, should be read in conjunction with the Unaudited Condensed Interim Consolidated Financial Statements as at and for the three months ended December 31, 2023, ("Q1 2024") and related notes thereto as well as the Audited Consolidated Financial Statements for the year ended September 30, 2023 and related notes thereto.
 Jade Leader's common shares trade on the TSX Venture Exchange under the symbol "JADE."
 The Company's most recent filings are available on the System for Electronic Document Analysis and Retrieval ("SEDAR+") and can be accessed at www.sedarplus.ca.

-The Company's financial statements for the year ended September 30, 2023, have been prepared in accordance with International Financial Reporting Standards ("IFRS") as at and for the year ended September 30, 2023.
-The Company has consistently applied the same accounting policies throughout all periods presented.
-The Company's accounting policies are provided in Note 3, "Summary of significant accounting policies," to the notes to the annual consolidated financial statements as at September 30, 2023.
+The Company's Condensed Interim Consolidated Financial Statements for the three months ended December 31, 2023, have been prepared in accordance with IAS 34 "Interim Financial Reporting" and the IFRS accounting policies the Company adopted in the Annual Consolidated Financial Statements as at and for the year ended September 30, 2023.
+The Company's accounting policies are provided in Note 3 - "Summary of significant accounting policies" to the September 30, 2023, Annual Consolidated Financial Statements.
+All dollar amounts are in Canadian dollars, unless otherwise noted.

-The "Qualified Person" under the guidelines of National Instrument 43-101 of the Canadian Securities Administrators ("NI 43-101") for Jade Leader's exploration projects in the following discussion and analysis is Mr. Jean Pierre Jutras, B. Sc., Geol., P.Geo., a Registered Professional Geologist of Alberta and the President and Director of Jade Leader.
+The "Qualified Person" under the guidelines of National Instrument 43-101 of the Canadian Securities Administrators ("NI 43-101") for Jade Leader's exploration projects in the following discussion and analysis is Mr. Jean Pierre Jutras, B. Sc., Geol., P.Geo., a Registered Professional Geologist of Alberta and the President and a Director of Jade Leader.